Property investment glossary for the terms behind every portfolio decision.

 V

-This glossary covers Australian-specific concepts including negative gearing, depreciation schedules, strata levies, land tax thresholds, and trust structures that are unique to property investment in Australia.
+This glossary covers Australian-specific concepts including negative gearing, depreciation schedules, strata levies, land tax thresholds and trust structures that are unique to property investment in Australia.